The Complex Relationship Between Money, Happiness, and Satisfaction

 Satisfaction Keeps Growing

-Life satisfaction, however, tells a different story.
-As an overall evaluation of one’s circumstances—success, achievements, and long-term goals—satisfaction increases with income, even at higher levels.
+Life satisfaction, however, paints a different picture.
+As a general assessment of one’s situation — of success, accomplishments, and life’s ambitions — satisfaction rises with income, even at higher levels.

 Why Money Impacts Happiness and Satisfaction Differently